mholling/nswtopo/README.markdown

       source: 1               # elevation capture program: 1 for medium scale (1:25000 - 1:100000);
                               # 2 for large scale (1:1000 - 1:10000); 4 for contours derived from DEM.

 Specify spacing for the magnetic declination lines.
 This layer is automatically produced, using a magnetic declination angle for the map centre which is automatically retrieved from the Geoscience Australia website.
 (Override by specifying an `angle: ` value.)
-Magnetic declination is only really useful on a rogaining map.
+Marking magnetic declination is only really useful on a rogaining map.

     declination:
       spacing: 1000           # perpendicular spacing of magnetic declination lines in metres